 SHORT-TERM (ACUTE) OVEREXPOSURE EFFECTS: Welding Fumes - May result in discomfort such as dizziness, nausea or dryness or irritation of nose, throat or eyes.
-Aluminum Oxide - Irritation of the respiratory system.
-Antimony Compounds - Irritation of nose, throat, eyes and skin.
-Barium Aching eyes, rhinitis, frontal headache, wheezing, laryngeal spasms, salivation or anorexia.
 Calcium Oxide - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
 Chromium - Inhalation of fume with chromium (VI) compounds can cause irritation of the respiratory tract, lung damage and asthma-like symptoms.
 Swallowing chromium (VI) salts can cause severe injury or death.
 Dust on skin can form ulcers.
 Eyes may be burned by chromium (VI) compounds.
 Allergic reactions may occur in some people.

-Cobalt - Pulmonary irritation, cough, dermatitis, weight loss.
-Fluorides -Fluoride compounds evolved may cause skin and eye burns, pulmonary edema and bronchitis.
+Columbium - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
+Copper - Metal fume fever characterized by metallic taste, tightness of chest and fever.
+Symptoms may last 24 to 48 hours following overexposure.
+Fluorides - Fluoride compounds evolved may cause skin and eye burns, pulmonary edema and bronchitis.
 Iron, Iron Oxide - None are known.
 Treat as nuisance dust or fume.

-Lithium Compounds - Overexposure may cause tremor and nausea.
-Magnesium, Magnesium Oxide - Overexposure to the oxide may cause metal fume fever characterized by metallic taste, tightness of chest and fever.
-Symptoms may last 24 to 48 hours following overexposure.
 Manganese - Metal fume fever characterized by chills, fever, upset stomach, vomiting, irritation of the throat and aching of body.
 Recovery is generally complete within 48 hours of the overexposure.

-Molybdenum, Cerium Oxide - Irritation of the eyes, nose and throat.
+Molybdenum - Irritation of the eyes, nose and throat.
 Nickel, Nickel Compounds - Metallic taste, nausea, tightness in chest, metal fume fever, allergic reaction.
 Silica (Amorphous) - Dust and fumes may cause irritation of the respiratory system, skin and eyes.
-Strontium Compounds - Strontium salts are generally non-toxic and are normally present in the human body.
-In large oral doses, they may cause gastrointestinal disorders, vomiting and diarrhea.
 Titanium Dioxide - Irritation of respiratory system.
+Zirconium - May cause irritation of the eyes, nose and throat due to mechanical effects.